 - 1. Demilitarized Zone (DMZ) a sub-network between the Administration Network and the Process Control Network for locating devices that are accessed from both of these networks.
-The demilitarized zone typically contains the Information Server, a read-only terminal server, and a printer. - 2.
+The demilitarized zone typically contains a read-only terminal server, and a jump box. - 2.
 Supervisory Network a facility-wide fibre/copper Ethernet, for communication between HMI servers, HMI clients, and portable HMI clients. - 3.
-Server Network a fibre/copper Ethernet sub-network for communication between HMI servers, historian server(s), and domain controller(s). - 4.
+Server Network a fibre/copper Ethernet sub-network for communication between HMI servers and historian server(s). - 4.
 Control Network a facility-wide redundant fibre/copper Ethernet sub-network for communication between HMI servers and programmable controllers, and for controller-to-controller communication. - 5.
 Device Networks multiple independent copper sub-networks within each process area for communication between the programmable controllers, remote I/O, and field devices.
 The network is implemented using a combination of Ethernet/IP, Modbus/TCP, and PROFIBUS.